Revision Bariatric Surgery

 Gastric Band Removal may be required for a variety of reasons.
 Perhaps the band didn’t work as well as expected, and you’re seeking a better solution.
 For some patients, the Gastric Band needs to be removed because it has shifted, aged or perhaps even caused erosion of the stomach.
 In some cases, patients have achieved a healthy weight and simply no longer need it.

-Will I need any further Weight Loss Surgery following Lap Band Removal?
+Will I need any further Weight Loss Surgery (Revision Bariatric Surgery) following Lap Band Removal?

-Following Lap Band Removal, it is very common for patients to need or decide to have a Gastric Sleeve or Gastric Bypass procedure.
+Following Lap Band Removal, it is very common for patients to need or decide to have a Gastric Sleeve or Gastric Bypass procedure (known as Revision Bariatric Surgery).
 Following Lap Band Removal it is common for weight re-gain to occur with the stomach returning to its normal size without any restriction.

-Every patient is different, the BodyFree experts will discuss your options with you during a consult in order to determine your long term weight loss or weight maintenance goals and may recommend a revision bariatric procedure.
+Every patient is different, your BodyFree surgeon will discuss your options with you during a consult in order to determine your long term weight loss or weight maintenance goals and may recommend revision bariatric surgery.

 If a revision procedure, either Gastric Sleeve or Gastric Bypass, is recommended or requested by the patient, this revision procedure can most often be performed at the same time as the Gastric Band Removal.
 This means you will not need to plan for two surgery dates.

-BodyFree offers Lap Band Removal surgery for patients with private health insurance for a fixed fee of just $2,700.
-Please be advised that you may need to pay your private health insurer for any excess that isn’t included in this amount.
+BodyFree offers Lap Band Removal surgery for patients with private health insurance for a fixed fee of $3,200.
+Please be aware that you may also need to pay a hospital excess upon admission as directed by your private health insurer.
+This excess is not included in our fee.

 We also offer Lap Band Removal to patients with Medicare but without private health insurance.
 We offer fixed-fee solutions that include the same care that is provided to insured patients.